 Node-Edge-Node pattern that makes up a graph is analogous to the

-In the Connect system, nodes in the graph are backed by Actors, as needed to perform computation.
+In the Quine Enterprise system, nodes in the graph are backed by Actors as needed to perform computation.
 An Actor is a lightweight computational unit, similar to a thread, but designed to be extremely resource efficient so that thousands, or millions of actors might run in the same system.
 Actors supervise other actors in a managed hierarchy to ensure that failure is well-contained and the system remains resilient in the presence of failure.
-This mechanism, know as the Actor Model goes back to the 1970s and was a key aspect of the resilient computer systems that made up the telecommunications infrastructure of the 1980s and 1990s.
-These brilliant ideas seem to lay largely dormant for decades until the massive parallelism and complexity of modern Internet-scale computing has driven many cutting edge tools to revive this battle-tested method for building robust scalable systems.
+This mechanism, known as the Actor Model, goes back to the 1970s and was a key aspect of the resilient computer systems that made up the telecommunications infrastructure of the 1980s and 1990s.
+These brilliant ideas seemed to lay largely dormant for decades until the massive parallelism and complexity of modern Internet-scale computing has driven many cutting edge tools to revive this battle-tested method for building robust scalable systems.

-Using Connect is done primarily through the expression of patterns to be found while incoming streams of data are being processed.
+Using Quine Enterprise is done primarily through the expression of patterns to be found while incoming streams of data are being processed.
 The system supports many possible mechanisms for expressing those patterns, but the matching and discovery of every instance of each pattern happens automatically, and the corresponding data is used to trigger a desired action.
 Consequently, a user can simply declare the kinds of data they want to find in their stream and specify the action they want triggered each time that pattern is found.
-Connect will automatically find the patterns and trigger the corresponding action.
+Quine Enterprise will automatically find the patterns and trigger the corresponding action.